tariqdaouda/pyGeno/pyGeno/doc/source/index.rst

 A Quick Example:
 -----------------

-pyGeno is a personal bioinformatic database that runs directly into python and on your laptop. pyGeno is here to make extracting data such as gene sequences a breeze.
+pyGeno is a personal bioinformatic database that runs directly into python, on your laptop and does not depend upon any REST API. pyGeno is here to make extracting data such as gene sequences a breeze, and is designed to be able cope with huge queries.
+The most exciting feature of pyGeno, is that it allows to work with seamlessly with both reference and **Presonalized Genomes**.

+Personalized Genomes, are custom genomes that you create by combining a reference genome, sets of polymorphims and an optional filter. pyGeno will take care of applying the filter and inserting the polymorphisms at their right place, so you get direct access to the DNA and Protein sequences of your patients.

+To know more about how to create a Personalized Genome, have a look at the :doc:`/quickstart` section.

 .. code::